dagster-io/dagster/RELEASING.md

 guard against some kinds of mistakes, but could and should be smarter.
 Generally speaking, it's preferable to invest in these tools rather than to complicate the release process.

-It's good practice to run the release process for a pre-release version before releasing a new version, i.e., first for version 0.3.0.pre0, and then for version 0.3.0 only when you know that the process is going to succeed without issues.
+**Run a pre-release before releasing a new version**: it's good practice to run the release process for a pre-release version before releasing a new version, i.e., first for version 0.3.0.pre0, and then for version 0.3.0 only when you know that the process is going to succeed without issues.
 This ensures a clean release history.

+Keep in mind that there is no undo in some of the third-party systems (e.g., PyPI) we use to release softeware.

 You should also run releases from a clean clone of the repository.
 This is to guard against any issues that might be introduced by local build artifacts.